 Had I done this exercise now and then during my full-time employment, I’d have had a more fulfilling life.

-So, kudos to you, reviewing your awesome life regularly.
+So, kudos to you for reviewing your awesome life regularly.

 Check out Seth Godin‘s way of thinking mentioned in the post.

 I applied the same principle to my 100-Day Challenge.